godotengine/godot-website/collections/_article/godot-xr-update-sep-2023.md

 We are planning on supporting the new hand interaction feature which will allow easy support for both controller based and hand tracking based games and lets them seamlessly switch.

-In the same line the new hand tracking data source extension should make it easier to visualise the players hands both when controllers are held and when full optical hand tracking is used.
+In the same line the new hand tracking data source extension should make it easier to visualize the players hands both when controllers are held and when full optical hand tracking is used.

 We are also looking into the feasibility of supporting various vendor extensions for creating meshes suitable for displaying the players hands in such a way that this can be supported in core.
 It will also need to include a fallback feature.